Nebo, Queensland: Economy

 The local economy has traditionally relied on coal-mining as it plays a significant role in the local economy, with eleven coal mines located in the Nebo district.

 Education

 Nebo State School is a government primary (Prep-6) school for boys and girls at 34 Oxford Street (21.6897°S 148.6898°E).
 In 2014, the school had an enrolment of 63 children with 4 teachers.
 In 2018, the school had an enrolment of 61 students with 5 teachers (4 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Nebo.
-The nearest secondary schools are Sarina State High School (7–12) in Sarina to the north-east and Glenden State School (Prep–12) in Glenden to the north-west.
-Given the distances involved, distance education and boarding school would be other options.
+There are no secondary schools in Nebo.
+The nearest government secondary schools are Sarina State High School (7–12) in Sarina to the north-east and Glenden State School (Prep–12) in Glenden to the north-west.
+Given the distances involved, distance education and boarding school are alternatives.

 Amenities

 The Isaac Regional Council operates a public library at 10 Reynolds Street.

 The Nebo Sarina Range branch of the Queensland Country Women's Association meets at 1994 Marlborough Sarina Road, Sarina Range.